TheSwissBell/FitFolio/README.md

+# FitFolio
+Front-end React ES6 app for a Personal Trainer company.
+They can manage their customers and trainings

-# Getting Started with Create React App
+## Getting Started with Create React App

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).